Why Value Investing Should Beat Growth Investing in the Next Decade - Cabot Wealth Network

 Further, low-multiple definitions ignore the growing secular risk from the digital revolution underway, in which nearly all businesses must adapt or fail.
 In many cases, low-multiple stocks reflect secular losers that will fail, not undervalued bargains.

 Also, value investing itself has evolved.
 In the late 19th and early 20th century, when public equity markets were rife with schemes, frauds and near-zero corporate transparency, and traders like Jesse Livermore, immortalized in the 1923 classic Reminiscences of a Stock Operator, made profits using momentum and ticker-tape watching.
-Investing based on fundamental analysis and valuation, pioneered by Benjamin Graham and outlined in his 1934 investing bible Security Analysis, offered a way to sort through the jumble to find qality companies that could survive and prosper – often available at bargain prices in a market that had neither the patience nor the skill to find them.
+Investing based on fundamental analysis and valuation, pioneered by Benjamin Graham and outlined in his 1934 investing bible Security Analysis, offered a way to sort through the jumble to find quality companies that could survive and prosper – often available at bargain prices in a market that had neither the patience nor the skill to find them.

 In the decades following the Second World War, as disclosure, management practices and investor sophistication improved, value investing evolved toward buying quality companies at prices temporarily beaten down by recessions or temporary dislocations like the 1963 Salad Oil swindle.
 Legendary value investor Warren Buffett prospered in this period, shifting from the “cigar butt” approach to “great companies at good prices.”